 Here are 5 ways that being outdoors, growing both food and flowers, can help you in your recovery journey.

-1. It boosts your vitamin D levels.
+1. Gardening boosts your vitamin D levels.

-2. It’s a fun way to exercise.
+2. Gardening is a fun way to exercise.

 The closer the source of produce is, the healthier they’re likely to be.
-Most fruits and vegetables available for purchase in markets are picked before they are fully ripe, shipped up to several hundred miles and sprayed with substances to make them shiny and appealing.
+Most fruits and vegetables available for purchase in markets are picked before they are fully ripe, shipped up to several hundred miles, and sprayed with substances to make them shiny and appealing.
 On the other hand, fresh fruits and vegetables grown in a garden are picked as they ripen in the sun, maximizing their nutrients and, if organically grown, are much healthier for those who eat them.

-5. It promotes compassion.
+5. Gardening promotes compassion.